Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company also commits to ensure food security for local communities in its own reporting.
+The company also commits to providing essential services and facilities to communities in its reporting.

 • P